-ST. LOUIS (KMOV.com) -- Five of six missing persons who left the Annie Malone Center Friday night have been found, police said.
-The search is still on for a 14-year-old girl.
+ST. LOUIS (KMOV.com) -- Every teen who left the Annie Malone Center Friday night has been found , a spokesperson for the center says.

-Police told News 4 three girls, ages 13, 14 and 15, and two boys, ages 11 and 13, left the Annie Malone Center.
+Police told News 4 three girls, ages 13, 14 and 15, and two boys, ages 11 and 13, left the Annie Malone Center Saturday.
 An 18-year-old man also left without permission.

-Police said all were located and returned to the center on Saturday but the 14-year-old girl is still missing.
+Police said all were located and returned to the center on Saturday.
+The 14-year-old girl was found Wednesday night around 6 p.m., a spokesperson for the Annie Malone Center said.

 About a month ago, Alderwoman Shameen Clark Hubbard visited a store across from the Annie Malone Center.